MARLIN: Multi-Agent Reinforcement Learning Guided by Language-Based Inter-Robot Negotiation: Abstract

 \section{Abstract}

-Multi-agent reinforcement learning is a key method for training multi-robot systems over a series of episodes in which robots are rewarded or punished according to their performance; only once the system is trained to a suitable standard is it deployed in the real world.
-If the system is not trained enough, the task will likely not be completed and could pose a risk to the surrounding environment.
-We introduce Multi-Agent Reinforcement Learning guided by Language-based Inter-Robot Negotiation (MARLIN), in which the training process requires fewer training episodes to reach peak performance.
-Robots are equipped with large language models that negotiate and debate a task, producing plans used to guide the policy during training.
-The approach dynamically switches between using reinforcement learning and large language model-based action negotiation throughout training.
-This reduces the number of training episodes required, compared to standard multi-agent reinforcement learning, and hence allows the system to be deployed to physical hardware earlier.
-The performance of this approach is evaluated against multi-agent reinforcement learning, showing that our hybrid method achieves comparable results with significantly reduced training time.
+Multi-agent reinforcement learning is a key method for training multi-robot systems.
+Through rewarding or punishing robots over a series of episodes according to their performance, they can be trained and then deployed in the real world.
+However, poorly trained policies can lead to unsafe behaviour during early training stages.
+We introduce Multi-Agent Reinforcement Learning guided by language-based Inter-robot Negotiation (MARLIN), a hybrid framework in which large language models provide high-level planning before the reinforcement learning policy has learned effective behaviours.
+Robots use language models to negotiate actions and generate plans that guide policy learning.
+The system dynamically switches between reinforcement learning and language-model-based negotiation during training, enabling safer and more effective exploration.
+MARLIN is evaluated using both simulated and physical robots with local and remote language models.
+Results show that, compared to standard multi-agent reinforcement learning, the hybrid approach achieves higher performance in early training without reducing final performance.
+The code is available at \href{https://github.com/SooratiLab/MARLIN}{\texttt{https://github.com/SooratiLab/MARLIN}}.